MANURAJ7/Merkle-Tree-Project/README.md

+This Project gives a High Level view on how Merkle Trees are implemented in block chains.

+We will be creating Merkle Tree from list of names, building a Proof that can tell if a name is present in the tree or not and verifying the Proof too.

 # Gift List

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.